SuperSport United Football Club Development Academy:

 SuperSport United Football Club Technical Head

-DStv Diski Challenge (DDC) Coach
+DStv Diski Challenge (DDC) head Coach

 DStv Diski Challenge (DDC) Manager